Arman Tsarukyan: Ultimate Fighting Championship

-Grappling career
+Professional grappling career

+As a grappler, Tsarukyan competes in ACBJJ (Note: Absolute Championship Akhmat (ACA) refers to its grappling brand as Absolute Championship of Brazilian Jiu-Jitsu (ACBJJ).), where he is the inaugural holder of the ACBJJ "All Star" title.

 Tsarukyan won the expert middleweight division of NAGA Los Angeles on October 1, 2023, submitting all three of his opponents.

-Tsarukyan defeated Makkasharip Zaynukov via unanimous decision at Pit Submission Series 12 on May 2, 2025.
+Tsarukyan defeated Makkasharip Zaynukov via unanimous decision at Pit Submission Series 12, held as part of Karate Combat 54, on May 2, 2025.

-Tsarukyan faced Patricky Freire in the main event of ADXC 10 on May 31, 2025.
+Tsarukyan faced Patricky "Pitbull" Freire in the main event of ADXC 10 on May 31, 2025.
 He won the match by submission with a rear-naked choke.